How to Train Your Dragon (2010 film): Plot

-Awakening sometime later, Hiccup finds that Gobber has fashioned him a prosthetic, and he is now admired by his village, including Astrid, who kisses him.
-Berk begins a new era of humans and dragons living in harmony.
+Some time later, Hiccup awakes back in Berk and finds dragons frolicking in the village and Gobber having fashioned new prosthetics for him and Toothless.
+Hiccup is now admired by his village, including Astrid, who at first punches him in the arm for scaring her before kissing him.
+Berk begins a new era of humans and dragons living in peace.